vnherdeiro/gambit-quiz/README.md

 Bottom line: to decipher we need to find `a`, `b` and `c` each in a `[0,255]` range.

 Two similar solutions here:
-* `solution.cpp` is a brute force approach, attemps the 256 * 256 * 256 solutions and outputs the only which contains `gambit` in the deciphered message.
+* `solution.cpp` is a brute force approach, attemps the 256 * 256 * 256 solutions and outputs the only one which contains `gambit` in the deciphered message.
 * `solution.py` is still a brute force approach, with a 256 * 3 complexity, again returns the only solution with output containing only acceptable characters.

 Both return the same answer: